soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 Next, instead of using a `[String]` type to denote adjacent lines, we can instead use a `Structure` to denote the context.

-One issue we might have though with representing context with the `Structure` type, is that when we start parsing we don't have any context.
+One issue we might have, though, with representing context with the `Structure` type, is that when we start parsing, we don't have any context.
 But we have learned of a way to represent the absence of a value with `Maybe`!
 So our new context type can be `Maybe Structure` instead.

 Let's rewrite our code above with our new context type: